dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 * Fast Boot
 * VT-d (can be enabled if you set `DisableIoMapper` to YES)
 * CSM
-* Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)(For initial install, as Thunderbolt can cause issues if not setup correctly)
+* Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
 * Intel SGX
 * Intel Platform Trust
 * CFG Lock (MSR 0xE2 write protection)(**This must be off, if you can't find the option then enable both `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` under Kernel -> Quirks.
 Your hack will not boot with CFG-Lock enabled**)